BuzzFeed Unmasks Mastermind Who Urged Peter Thiel To Destroy Gawker - Slashdot

 Re: (Score:2)

-Didn't it become a 1st admendment issue (Score:2)
+Didn't it become a 1st admendment issue (Score:3)

 Re: (Score:2)